astroidex/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2025-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 * create a new table **_cities_** with gid, name, country and geom (see poi example above)
 * create a point for the University (Mostar) with ST_MakePoint
-* We take the coordinate of the building which is latitude 58.373440 longitude 26.716230
+* We take the coordinate of the expo building which is latitude 43.344108 longitude 17.796749

 ```sql